 Special or extraordinary expenses are determined according to Section 7 of the Federal Child Support Guidelines, which is as follows:

-(a) child care expenses incurred as a result of the custodial parent’s employment, illness, disability or education or training for employment;
+(a) child care expenses incurred as a result of the custodial parent’s employment, illness, disability or education or training for employment

-(b) that portion of the medical and dental insurance premiums attributable to the child;
+(b) the portion of the medical and dental insurance premiums attributable to the child

-(c) health-related expenses that exceed insurance reimbursement by at least $100 annually, including orthodontic treatment, professional counseling provided by a psychologist, social worker, psychiatrist or any other person, physiotherapy, occupational therapy, speech therapy and prescription drugs, hearing aids, glasses and contact lenses;
+(c) health-related expenses that exceed insurance reimbursement by at least $100 annually, including orthodontic treatment, professional counseling provided by a psychologist, social worker, psychiatrist or any other person, physiotherapy, occupational therapy, speech therapy and prescription drugs, hearing aids, glasses and contact lenses

-(d) extraordinary expenses for primary or secondary school education or for any other educational programs that meet the child’s particular needs;
+(d) extraordinary expenses for primary or secondary school education or for any other educational programs that meet the child’s particular needs

-(e) expenses for post-secondary education; and
+(e) expenses for post-secondary education

-(f) extraordinary expenses for extracurricular activities.
+(f) extraordinary expenses for extracurricular activities

 Sharing of Expense